-Today we discussed how one solves quadratic equation, starting from the standard form: $ax^2 + bx + c = 0$ A quadratic equation could have no solution, one solution, or two solutions depending on the coefficients a, b, and c.
+Today we discussed how one solves the quadratic equation, starting from the standard form: $ax^2 + bx + c = 0$ A quadratic equation could have no solution, one solution, or two solutions depending on the coefficients a, b, and c.

-We could solve such an equation by presenting it in a factored form: $(x - x_1)(x - x_2) = 0$, where x_1 and x_2 are the solutions of the equation, also known as roots.
-The factored form will also help us find a general formula for solving any quadratic equation using the coefficients a, b, c.
+We could solve such an equation by presenting it in a factored form: $(x - x_1)(x - x_2) = 0$ , where $x_1$ and $x_2$ are the solutions of the equation, also known as roots.
+The factored form will also help us find a general formula for solving any quadratic equation using the coefficients a, b, and c found from the equation's standard form.